101 Tips To Succeed At Online Dating

 There was another lady who was not “the sharpest tool in the drawer.”
 She could not find a restaurant that was around the corner from her house.
 It was a little scary to me since she was a nurse.
 I hope she did not kill anyone because of her limited IQ.

-I dated one other lady for about six weeks.
+I dated another lady for about six weeks.
 She was geographically undesirable, however, as it would take about ninety minutes to get to her house.
 I did not think I would want to do such a long commute if the relationship moved forward.
-Also, it is hard to be spontaneous when there are long distances and substantial amount of traffic on the route you will travel to see one another.
+Also, it is hard to be spontaneous when there are long distances and substantial amount of traffic on the routes you will travel to see one another.

-There was another lady, a female detective who at the end of the date, told me that she was gay.
+There was another lady, a female police detective in a large city, who , at the end of the date, told me that she was gay.
+She kept mentioning a traveling companion and when I asked her if this "companion" was a male or a female, she shared her sexual preference.

-I dated yet another woman for seven months.
+I dated another woman for seven months.
 We met through a dating service.
 Things were really super.
 We traveled together.
+We had a lot of fun and shared a number of interests and hobbies: tennis, photography, dancing and dining.

 My friends and she seemed to get along quite well.